 - Notebook

-I wrote in the middle of an A4 paper the main goal, and around it started writing everything that came to mind that I have to do in order to accomplish my goal or better said I had done when I imagine my goals as accomplished.
+Since working backwards worked so well when making my word web, I thought I’d do it again.
+Only difference is I’m not making a wordweb but a bullet point goal plan.
+Since my life is organized chaos I decided to take a blank piece of paper and start writing.
+I wrote in the middle of an A4 paper the main goal, and around it started writing everything that came to mind that I have to do in order to accomplish my goal.
 I used A3 sheets for goals I knew had nothing short of a gazillion steps.
-I also recommend A3 paper if you naturally write big.
+I also recommend A3 if you naturally write big.
+When I was about done, I took the big to-do items and wrote them at the top of an A5 paper (I didn’t put this separately I just cut an A4 paper in half lengthwise).

 3. Organizing your goal to-do list

-By giving each big to-do their own color I got immediate clarity, at a glance, what the big to-do items were and their respective steps.
+I went to my main A3 (or A4 depending on which sheet you did the previous step) and gave each big to-do their own color and all the ”little” to-do’s that are tied to the big ones got highlighted with the same color in order to know what belongs to what.
+I did put a circle around the biggest to-do as this brought clarity to my sheets.
+It allowed me to see, at a glance, what the big to-do items were and their respective steps.
 Once I color coded everything I made sure to transfer all the ”little” to-do’s to their appropriate A5 to slowly start organizing.
 So I wrote down the big to-do and the respective steps that I color coded to belong to it under it.
 Once everything was appropriately organized I took a step back to really look at the list to see if there was anything missing and added them on.

 You can do this organizing in a different way as well.
 I personally really love color coding because it helps to not become completely overwhelmed by everything that needs to get done.
 Seeing it all on paper like that is.. uhm.. a lot let’s say.
 When everything is color coded the big goals become smaller and smaller in a way that it becomes manageable to see little goals be achieved each day.